- A2.3. Embedded and cyber-physical systems

 Participants: Jean-Pierre Merlet, Yves Papegay, Odile Pourtallier, Eric Wajnberg.

-- the project Craft on collaborative cable-driven parallel robot has been funded by ANR.
+- project Craft on collaborative cable-driven parallel robot funded by ANR.
 It involves LS2N (Nantes) and the Cetim.
 This project has started beginning of 2019.

 We will not mention our review activity which is quite large but part of the job.